-Not that I would think this is wrong, but in my view it is answering a question different from the one it is supposed to be answering.
-It is, I insist, not an answer to What does it mean to add? or What does it mean to infer?, but rather to What does it mean to take oneself as adding? or What does it mean to take oneself as inferring?
-And as is clear from Wittgenstein and the ensuing discussions, these are two disparate issues.
-(It may be that a positive answer to the former involves a positive answer to the latter, but certainly not vice versa.)
+Not that I would think this is wrong, but what I do think is that it answers a question different from the one it is supposed to answer.
+It is, I insist, not an answer to What does it take to add? or What does it take to infer?, but rather to What does it take to think one is adding? or What does it take to think one is inferring?
+And as is clear from Wittgenstein and the ensuing discussions, these are two essentially different issues.

-The point is that, as Wittgenstein (1953, §202) famously stresses, "to think one is obeying a rule is not to obey a rule"; hence to think one is adding or to think that one is drawing inferences is not to add or draw inferences - and this holds even if one's adding and drawing inferences involves one assuming "normative attitudes" to one's own performances.
-"Really" following a rule (especially "really" adding or drawing inferences) requires a supraindividual setup; as Wittgenstein puts it "it is not possible to obey a rule 'privately': otherwise thinking one was obeying a rule would be the same thing as obeying it".
+As Wittgenstein (1953), §202 famously stresses, "to think one is obeying a rule is not to obey a rule"; hence to think one is adding or to think that one is drawing inferences is not to add or draw inferences - and this holds even if her adding and drawing inference involves her assuming "normative attitudes" to her own performances.
+"Really" following a rule (and "really" adding or drawing inferences) requires a supraindividual setup; as Wittgenstein puts it "it is not possible to obey a rule 'privately': otherwise thinking one was obeying a rule would be the same thing as obeying it".